EwanSC/BromansCoopey/data/data_dictionary.md

 * Columns
 1. **FindSpotID**
 * Records an identifier for each row of find spot data.
 This primary key is a surrogate key.
+Identifies the various geographical locations of findspots for monuments within this corpus
 * Values: 1-66
 2. **RomanProvince**
 * Records the Latin name of the Roman Imperial province where a monument was found.
 The name used is the same name as that which would have been used when the monument was created (e.g. contemporaneous), except for 'Dalmatia', which is also used for monuments that were created when this region was part of the bigger province named Illyricum which was split some time under Tiberius or Claudius into Dalmatia and Pannonia.